Altenbeken

 Altenbeken (/de/, lit.
 'Old Beken', in contrast to "New Beken") is a municipality in the district of Paderborn, in North Rhine-Westphalia, Germany.

 Geography

 Altenbeken is situated in the Eggegebirge, approx. 15 km northeast of Paderborn.
 To the west of the town is the Altenbeken Viaduct, a railway bridge that spans the Beke valley.

+Politics

+The current mayor is Matthias Möllers of the CDU who has been serving since 2020.
+In the 2025 local elections he was reelected with 50,75 % of the votes in the runoff election.

+City council

+After the 2025 elections, the Altenbeken city council is composed as follows: